YWang0727/UoB-COMSM0110-group-7/README.md

     <br>Screenshot of using Jira to assign tasks and monitor progress
 </p>
   <br></br>
-Also please follow below link if you want to check how we collaborate in Jira. https://uob-group7.atlassian.net/jira/software/projects/GP/boards/1
+<br>Also please follow below link if you want to check how we collaborate in Jira.</br>
+https://uob-group7.atlassian.net/jira/software/projects/GP/boards/1
 <br></br>
 Did you have team roles?